bennett-cady/Globetrotter/README.md

   * default is 5
 * Create endpoints that deal with more than just temperature, such as:
   * User does not care about temperature, just wants to be somewhere sunny
-  * User is going skiing and wants to find the place with the most snowfall in the coming week
 * Integrate with Relational Database:
   * currently using adhoc approach of manually creating list of locations
   * A relational database would store much more locations